CaptainCuddleCube/TimeWriggler/README.md

 ## Testimonials

 "Wow!
-It worked just like that?" - _Ashton - core developer_
+It worked just like that?" - _Ashton: core developer_

-"It's really basic and needs a lot of work." - _Ashton - core developer_
+"It's really basic and needs a lot of work." - _Ashton: core developer_

-"You probably should use this with caution, I haven't tested it a whole lot." - _Ashton - core developer_
+"You probably should use this with caution, I haven't tested it a whole lot." - _Ashton: core developer_

 ## How to use